Juan Carlos Osorio: Paraguay

 On 3 September 2018, the Paraguayan Football Association appointed Osorio as manager of the Paraguay national football team to face the 2019 Copa América and the CONMEBOL qualifiers for the 2022 FIFA World Cup in Qatar.
 A mutual termination of the contract occurred on 13 February 2019.

 Atlético Nacional

 On 10 June 2019, Juan Carlos Osorio was confirmed as manager of Atlético Nacional.
 Osorio's second spell with the club ended on 1 November 2020 after 20 wins, 18 draws and 12 losses, as he was sacked following a 3–0 defeat to Nacional's rivals Millonarios.

 América de Cali

 On 16 June 2021, Osorio was announced as the new manager of América de Cali.
+On 31 March 2022, he left his post at the club by mutual consent due to poor results and disagreements on sports project with the board of directors.

+Zamalek

+On 13 April 2023, Egyptian club Zamalek announced the appointment of Osorio as head coach.
+Later that year, on 5 November, he was sacked from his position after two consecutive losses in the first six matches of the 2023–24 season.

+Athletico Paranaense

+On 3 January 2024, Osorio was announced as head coach of Athletico Paranaense, returning to Brazil after nearly nine years.
+Two months later, on 3 March, the club parted ways with Osorio.

+Tijuana

+On 24 May 2024, Mexican club Tijuana announced Osorio as their new head coach.
+On 30 July, Osorio received a four-game ban for violent conduct after he confronted a linesman during a Leagues Cup match.
+On 11 March 2025, he was dismissed from his position.